1935 Atlantic hurricane season: Hurricane Five

-The Cuba Hurricane of 1935

 The origin of this hurricane is uncertain, though it is believed to have coalesced into a tropical depression over the central Caribbean Sea on September 23.
 The disturbance gradually organized as it moved to the west, and strengthened to tropical storm intensity less than a day after formation and further to a hurricane by September 25.
 The cyclone subsequently curved northward from its initial westward motion.
 On September 27, the storm reached major hurricane intensity before making landfall near Cienfuegos, Cuba, as a Category 3 hurricane the next day.
 After passing the island, the system reintensified and peaked with a minimum barometric pressure below 945 mbar (hPa; 27.91 inHg) and maximum sustained winds of 140 mph (220 km/h), making it a Category 4 hurricane.
 At the same time, the tropical cyclone passed over the Bahamian island of Bimini before moving out to sea.
 As it progressed northeastward, the hurricane gradually weakened before transitioning into an extratropical storm on October 2.
 The extratropical remnants traversed Newfoundland before dissipating later that day.

 The hurricane caused widespread destruction from destruction from the Greater Antilles to Atlantic Canada.
 In Jamaica, the storm's strong winds and heavy rain destroyed roughly 3 percent of the island's banana production and damaged road networks.
 Damage on the island country totaled to $2.7 million and two people died.
 In Cayman Brac, strong winds damaged infrastructure and crops, though no fatalities resulted.
 Most of the cyclone's deaths occurred in Cuba, where the storm made its first landfall.
 The hurricane's effects left a 100 mi wide swath of damage across the country.
 A large storm surge destroyed low-lying coastal towns, particularly in Cienfuegos where numerous homes were destroyed and 17 people died.
 Throughout the nation, the hurricane wrought $12 million in damage and killed 35 people.
 As it crossed Cuba, widespread evacuation procedures occurred in southern areas of Florida, heightened due to the effects of a disastrous hurricane which struck less than a month prior.
 However, damage there was only of moderate severity.
 Passing directly over Bimini in The Bahamas, a large storm surge destroyed nearly half of the island; 14 people were killed here.
 Farther north, the storm had slight impacts in Bermuda and Atlantic Canada, though a person drowned off of Halifax, Nova Scotia, due to rough seas.